Lisett Luik, Co-founder, COO

 They do this in two ways:

-• a standard usually incorporates a variety of methodologies, which are specific rules for a particular type of credit or project
+- establishing a standard – these are the base rules set that define how projects are structured, verified and validated.
+A standard usually incorporates a variety of methodologies, which are specific rules for a particular type of credit or project.

-• maintaining a registry – this helps track all the projects operating under a given standard, how many credits they’ve been issued, who bought and retired them etc.
+- maintaining a registry – this helps track all the projects operating under a given standard, how many credits they’ve been issued, who bought and retired them etc.

 By deciding what limitations projects need to abide by, carbon standards/registries theoretically help ensure that only high-quality projects reach buyers.
 Which brings us to the next point.